shenry45/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+*A fully adaptive design uses percentages only while responsive uses percentages and fixed pixel sizes to utilize the best design for the screen size.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is the method of styling a website from the mobile screen size and use min-width to style larger screen sizes.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This property sets the browser to 10px, no matter the browser.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a system is to make CSS styling easier to write for developers through computer aide.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept of preprocessing is nesting or importing to a central sheet for less, cleaner files.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.